Museum für Urgeschichte und Eiszeitkunst

 Practical Information

-When preparing for your visit to the Museum für Urgeschichte und Eiszeitkunst, keep the following practical considerations in mind:
+Before heading to the Museum für Urgeschichte und Eiszeitkunst, consider the following practical aspects:

-- What to Bring: Comfortable walking shoes are recommended, as you may spend significant time on your feet exploring the exhibits.
-A small bag for personal items is advisable, but large bags may not be permitted inside.
+• What to Bring: Comfortable walking shoes are recommended, as you may spend significant time on your feet exploring the exhibits.
+Water bottles can also be handy, but check the museum’s policy on outside food and drink.

 Frequently Asked Questions